|SCHG: Sonic Heroes|

 If you want to set the flags manually, just add p, s, t or f (for the first, second, third and fourth bytes of the flags, respectively) followed by which bit you want to set for that flag to the name.
 You can combine multiple of them.
 For example, a mesh named mesh_p3t1f6 would have bit 3 set in the first flag, bit 1 set in the third flag, and bit 6 set in the fourth flag (resulting in the combination 04 00 01 20).
 This should be used for experimental purposes only, as the flags have not been well documented yet.

-HeroesCollisionGenerator is an alternative for OBJ2CL made by sewer56lol.
+HeroesCollisionGenerator is a tool made by sewer56lol.
 It uses a faster algorithm, but doesn't generate any collision flags yet.
 It requires .NET Core 2.0 to run.
 You can get the source here.

 There are no tools to create those yet